rizkyfauziilmi/simba/docs/CODE_STYLE.md

 SIMBA uses Husky to run lint-staged before each commit.
 This ensures that all committed code follows our style guidelines.

 The pre-commit hook automatically formats staged files using Prettier, preventing unformatted code from being committed.
+SIMBA uses the modern Husky v9+ configuration which is more lightweight and faster than previous versions.

 ## Commit Message Guidelines